violet-autumn/Computer-Networking/README.md

       	* Physical Layer
 	* Encapsulation
 * <b>1.6 Networks Under Attack</b>
-	* Network Security
+	* Types of Attacks
  		* Malware in the End-system via the Internet
   		* Denial of Service - Attack on Servers and Network Infrastructure
   		* Packet Sniffing
   		* Masquerade As Someone Else - IP Spoofing
 * <b>1.7 History of Computer Networking and the Internet</b>